-The -g que option is used primarily as a debugging tool and by Technical Support.
+The onstat -g que command is used primarily as a debugging tool and by IBM Software Support.

 In the following example, Element high water mark shows the maximum size of the transaction buffer header data (metadata) allowed in memory, shown in kilobytes.
 Data high water mark shows the maximum size of transactions for user data allowed in memory, shown in kilobytes.